-Submissions shall be proffered in an original and eight (8) copies.
-The Offeror's submission shall be placed in a sealed envelope conspicuously marked: "Proposal for HVAC Technician Services."
+Submissions shall be proffered in a complete original proposal (pricing and technical submission); one (1) copy of the pricing proposal; and eight (8) copies of the technical portion of the proposal as outlined below.
+An electronic copy on CD or flash drive of the complete proposal (pricing and technical submission).
+The Offeror's original submission shall be placed in a sealed envelope conspicuously marked: "Proposal for HVAC Technician Services."